openstack/heat-specs/specs/juno/events-pagination.rst

 Problem description
 ===================

-It is now highly probable that a event-list call could end up attempting to return hundreds of events(especially for AutoScalingGroup resources).
+It is now highly probable that an event-list call could end up attempting to return hundreds of events(especially for AutoScalingGroup resources).
 At a certain point Heat starts responding with a 500 error because the response is too large.